 We’ve also included options for lesbian and gay dating sites below, but as a catchall, OkCupid is a good choice.

 - Read our full OkCupid review

-2. HER: Best lesbian dating app
+2. HER: Best dating app for gay and queer women

 One new dating scene app caters specifically to queer women.
 HER, available for free in both the Apple App Store and Google Play, serves as a place where female-identified and non-binary people can connect to find both friends and dates.

 You can sign up using your Facebook or Instagram account and swipe through profiles to find people in your area.
 The app is also a place to coordinate and find queer events like parties and meetups.